Tiramisu Ice Cream Cake

 If you tasted the syrup all by itself it would be too strong!
 Because flavors are muted in frozen foods, a stronger syrup is needed for a full-flavored frozen dessert.

-That was the ticket.
-The lady fingers in the final recipe had a soft bite and good flavor.
-They were the perfect contrast to the creamy Mascarpone Ice Cream and bitter cocoa.
+The lady fingers in the recipe have a soft bite and good flavor.
+They’re the perfect contrast to the creamy Mascarpone Ice Cream and bitter cocoa.

 Now that you’ve made this recipe what should you do with all the extra egg whites?
 Check out this collection of recipes that use extra whites for some great ideas.